sukritsangvong/wp-browser-extension/wikichange/README.md

 # Wiki Addition Viewer

-Add insights to your Wikipedia experience
+An extension to add insights to your Wikipedia experience

 ## Development